SeshadriRC/devops-cloud-interview-guide/Interview-Experience/Practicals/03-deploy-node-app-elasticbeanstalk.md

+# CI/CD Pipeline Configuration

+- Utilize GitHub Actions to create a CI/CD pipeline for a Node.js application hosted on AWS.
+The pipeline should build the application, run unit tests, and deploy to AWS Elastic Beanstalk upon successful tests.
+Your YAML file should include: Build steps for Node.js, Testing steps, Deployment steps using AWS CLI.

+Skills Evaluated: GitHub Actions Node.js application Continuous Integration/Continuous Deployment

 This is a common **DevOps interview** question.
 The interviewer wants to evaluate your knowledge of **GitHub Actions, Node.js, AWS CLI, Elastic Beanstalk, CI/CD, and secrets management**.

 ---